MclPio/mclpio.github.io/_posts/2025-05-08-bulding-a-react-memory-game.md

 I copied this line by line from [Wikipedia](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#JavaScript_implementation).
 It’s a concise and elegant algorithm.

 ## Conclusion
-Studying docs and building small projects like this memory game builds the context to solve problems efficiently.
+Studying documentation and building small projects like this memory card game builds the context to solve problems efficiently.
 I’m continuing [The Odin Project](https://www.theodinproject.com)'s React course to sharpen my web development skills.
 Whatever tech you use, learn it hands-on instead of leaning on large language models, it sets you up for success.
-Try the [game](https://anime-memory.netlify.app/), share your React tips below, or check my [github](https://github.com/MclPio).
+Try the [game](https://anime-memory.netlify.app/), share your React tips, or check my [github](https://github.com/MclPio).
 Need a React developer?
 Reach out on [LinkedIn](https://www.linkedin.com/in/michaelpious/).